RutledgeGroupMIT/UEF/README.md

 When this fix is applied, any orientation-dependent vector or tensor-valued quantities computed, except for the tensors from `compute pressure/uef`/`compute temp/uef` and coordinates from `dump cfg/uef`, will not be in the same coordinate system as the flow field.
 See the [implementation details](#implementation-details) for further information.

-The uef fixes can be used with `write_restart` and `read_restart`, `run_style respa`, and `fix modify`, however custom pressure and temperature computes must be of type `pressure/uef` and `temp/uef`.
+This fix can be used with `write_restart` and `read_restart`, `run_style respa`, and `fix modify`, however custom pressure and temperature computes must be of type `pressure/uef` and `temp/uef`.
 When resuming from restart files, you may need to use `box tilt large` since LAMMPS does not always agree that the simulation box is fully reduced.

 ***